 Raise the Age NY is a public awareness campaign for fair and effective criminal justice policies in New York that improve outcomes for children and public safety.
 Campaign members include national and local advocates, youth, parents, law enforcement and legal representative groups, faith leaders, and unions that have come together to increase public awareness of New York state’s new Raise the Age law and the need to ensure that its implementation creates a legal process that responds to all children as children and meets the rehabilitative needs of all children and youth.

 Primary Contact Name: Julia Davis

-Position: Director of Youth Justice and Child Welfare
+Position: Director of Youth Justice and Child Welfare, Children’s Defense Fund

 Type of Reform

-Raise the Age - This budget bill raises the age of juvenile court jurisdiction to 17 years old by October 1, 2018 and to 18 years old by October 1, 2019.
-While all felony cases start in the Youth Part of the Adult Superior Court, most cases will be transferred to the Family Court unless the District Attorney finds extraordinary circumstances.
+Raise the Age Reform - This budget bill raised the age of juvenile court jurisdiction to 17 years old by October 1, 2018, and to 18 years old by October 1, 2019.
+While all felony cases start in the Youth Part of the Adult Superior Court, most cases will be transferred to the Family Court unless the District Attorney argues for extraordinary circumstances.
 Offenses that involve displaying a deadly weapon in furtherance of an offense, causing significant physical injury or engaging in unlawful sexual contact are excluded from the Family Court.
-The bill also creates a Governor-appointed Raise the Age Task Force for Implementation.
+The bill also created a Governor-appointed Raise the Age Task Force for Implementation.
 The Task Force must release implementation reports on April 2018 and August 2019.

 This report by the John Jay College of Criminal Justice examines the reasons for changing the age of criminal jurisdiction and reviews the implications of such a change.